JayL33z/SOC-Case-Studies/002/README.md

 ### Key concerns from stakeholders:
 I.	Has the web server already been compromised before the alert? <br>
 II.
 Did the adversary breach into the internal network? <br>
 III.
-What could have been done to detect this even before the ingestion of IOCs from external threat intelligence?
+What could have been done to detect/prevent this even before the ingestion of IOCs from external threat intelligence?

 ## 2. Incident Response Narrative<a id='incident-response'></a>
 ### 2.1.
 Identification